applicaster/developer.applicaster.com/docs/README.md

 ## Motivation
 When building the tool the following considerations were taken into account:

-* Have [a single source of truth](http://www.wikiwand.com/en/Specification_by_example#/Examples_as_a_single_source_of_truth) By providing an website for accessing all the documentation documents we have.
+* Have [a single source of truth](http://www.wikiwand.com/en/Specification_by_example#/Examples_as_a_single_source_of_truth) by providing a website for accessing all the documentation documents we have.
-* "Living Documentation" - Keep the documentation as a close to the code as possible - making them maintainable by the developers themselves and ease the process of keeping them up-to-date.
+* "Living Documentation" - Keep the documentation as a close to the code as possible - making it maintainable by the developers themselves and ease the process of keeping information up-to-date.
 * Maintain as much as possible the current workflow of our repos documentation.
-Docs can be taken form the code itself or from Github wiki.
+Docs can be taken form the code itself or from a Github wiki.

 ## Accessing the documentation
 Because Applicaster documentation holds propriety & technical information, Only logged in users with a valid Applicaster single sign on [account](accounts.applicaster.com) can access the documentation.

-The documentation documents are divided into two groups: **`releases`** and **`internal`**; As the names imply - the **`releases`** section is available of authenticated users, while the **`internal`** section can be access only
+The documentation packages are divided into two groups: **`releases`** and **`internal`**; As the names imply - the **`releases`** section is available for all authenticated users, while the **`internal`** section can be accessed only by Applicaster employees.

 # Guides
 ## How to add a new documentation package

 ### Setting up your repo
-For the guide lets assume you created a new private Github repo in [the Applicaster Organisation](https://github.com/applicaster) called **My-Best-API** and created a README.md file inside the docs folder
+Lets assume you created a new private Github repo in [the Applicaster Organisation](https://github.com/applicaster) called **My-Best-API** and created a README.md file inside the docs folder.

 > **Note:** The documentation tool only accept documents that were written in [Markdown](http://daringfireball.net/projects/markdown/) and their relative linked and images assets.

 ![image](my-best-api1.jpg)

-Because **My-Best-API** is a private repo we will need to add the **`applicaster-developer-documentation (PULL ONLY)`** team to the repo in the repo settings page.
+Because **My-Best-API** is a private repo, we will need to add the **`applicaster-developer-documentation (PULL ONLY)`** team to the repo in its Github settings page.
 This will allow the documentation tool to import the docs on its build process.
 **Failing to add the team to the repo will cause the build to fail.**